matthewturner/massive-clock-synchronizer/README.md

 ## Commands

-Issue the force command to update time, retrieve the latest schedule and push to the clock:
+Issue the `request-sync` command to update time, retrieve the latest schedule and push to the clock:

-`>force!`
+`>request-sync!`

 ## Installing ESP8266 driver